2014–15 FC Schalke 04 season

 The 2014–15 FC Schalke 04 season was the 111th season in the club's football history.
-In 2014–15 the club plays in the Bundesliga, the top tier of German football.
-It is the club's 23rd consecutive season in the Bundesliga, having been promoted from the 2.
+In 2014–15 the club played in the Bundesliga, the top tier of German football.
+It was the club's 23rd consecutive season in the Bundesliga, having been promoted from the 2.
 Bundesliga in 1991.

+Schalke 04 finished third in the previous season, meaning that they automatically qualified for the Group Stage of the UEFA Champions League.

 Background

-Background information

-Schalke 04 finished third in the previous season, meaning that they will automatically qualify for the Group Stage of the UEFA Champions League.

-Transfers information
+Transfers

 The transfer window started very early for Schalke 04 when they announced the signing of 23-year-old goalkeeper Fabian Giefer on a pre-contract from Fortuna Düsseldorf, who currently play in the 2.
 Bundesliga.
 This was the first signing of the new season and Giefer joined up with the squad officially on 1 July 2014.